 Usually mentorship opportunities will cost you a percentage of your commissions in the beginning but that is not always a bad thing.
 You want your mentor to be incentivized to help you succeed so that they will have a stake in your business.
 The best mentors are the ones that actually care about your success and growth as an agent.

-9) How will I have Administrative Support?
+9) How will I get administrative support?

 Some brokers will do a lot of these tasks themselves while other brokerages hire a team of staff to support you with each situation.
 New agents should not overlook administrative support from the staff because a lot of your business rely on these details to be perfectly in place.
-If your website has an error, you would want your broker’s tech support to be fast and responsive in getting these issues fixed for you so you can run a smoother business.

 In the modern era of real estate, brokerages and agents are not only competing with each other for market share, but also against emerging iBuyer companies.
 One of the key takeaways you should get when you are interviewing each broker is how they offer their agents an unique competitive advantage over other agents and iBuyer programs.